siyuan727/nighttime-lights-gdp/README.md

 Satellite imagery of the Earth at night is one of the stranger data sources in economics.
-The idea that you can look at how bright a place is from space and learn something meaningful about how rich it is sounds almost too simple — but it works, and understanding *why* it works (and where it breaks down) is what this project is about.
+The idea that you can look at how bright a place is from space and learn something meaningful about how rich it is sounds almost too simple but it works, and understanding why it works is what this project is about.

 ## Research Questions